Beirut travel guide

 Hiring a car in Beirut

-Expect to pay $1.37 per litre in Beirut (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between $16.40 and $21.87.
-The most frequently booked car type in Beirut is Compact (Nissan Juke or similar).
-If you’re looking to save money, though, keep in mind that Mini car hire (Hyundai i10 or similar) is, on average, 34% cheaper than other car hire types in the city.
+Expect to pay $1.36 per litre in Beirut (average price from the past 30 days).
+Depending on the size of your car hire, filling up the tank will cost between $16.22 and $21.62.
+Economy (Nissan Micra or similar) is the most popular car type to hire in Beirut, while also 37% cheaper than other types, on average.

-Expect to pay $1.37 per litre in Beirut (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between $16.40 and $21.87.
-The most frequently booked car type in Beirut is Compact (Nissan Juke or similar).
-If you’re looking to save money, though, keep in mind that Mini car hire (Hyundai i10 or similar) is, on average, 34% cheaper than other car hire types in the city.
+Expect to pay $1.36 per litre in Beirut (average price from the past 30 days).
+Depending on the size of your car hire, filling up the tank will cost between $16.22 and $21.62.
+Economy (Nissan Micra or similar) is the most popular car type to hire in Beirut, while also 37% cheaper than other types, on average.